 In an Eddy Merckx time trial groups of riders ride the same course to see which team can complete the course in the fastest time.
 The Bike Benzie Team Time Trial rules:

-Four riders per men's team (three for women's) with the time of the third rider being the team's official finishing time for the men and second time for the women.
+Four riders per men's team (three for women's) with the time of the third fastest rider being the team's official finishing time for the men and second time for the women.

 The teams start off at 3-minute intervals.

 No drafting outside of your own team (if riders on the course try to join your group, politely ask them to drop off).

 No aero gear (i.e., no aero bars, helmets or wheels deeper than 33 mm).